ASNeG/OpcUaWebServer/docs/source/index.rst

 ASNeG OPC UA Web Server Documentation
 ============================================

-ASNeG OPC UA Web Server is an open source opc ua web server.
+ASNeG OPC UA Web Server is an open source OPC UA web server.
 It  provides a simple way to connect modern Web applications with the OPC UA technology.
 Any process data can be displayed in realtime in Web applications using the ASNeG OPC UA Web Server.